Teach English in China (Shanghai)

 Wherever you teach English in China, it’s all about the students!
 Thousands of children are practicing English with this school, being able to chat with foreigners after as little as 180 days of study.

 There are 16 campuses spread across Shanghai and more than 70 foreign teachers from a variety of different countries, many who have been with the school for years.

 The school has a friendly and professional working environment on their campuses and is looking forward to welcoming their next new team member!

-Jaco is one of the most experienced teachers at the school.
-He moved to China to teach English 2 years ago and joined our school in 2017.
+Jaco is one of the most experienced teachers at the school, joining in 2017.
 Before he came to China he taught English in South Africa.
 Jaco’s advice to new teachers is to try all the local food and enjoy the experience of living in one of the most fascinating countries in the world.

-When Jaco is not teaching, he enjoys walking around the city and tasting the variety of local flavours available in Shanghai.
+When Jaco is not teaching, he enjoys walking around the city and tasting the variety of local flavors available in Shanghai.